-Professor of Haematology at Newcastle University, Honorary Consultant Haematologist at Newcastle Hospitals NHS Foundation Trust
+Professor of haematology at Newcastle University and honorary consultant haematologist at Newcastle Hospitals NHS Foundation Trust

 Stephen is an academic clinician with an interest in leukaemia research.
 Following graduation and general medicine experience in Manchester he trained in haematology, completing a PhD in the molecular biology of leukaemia, at the Hammersmith Hospital in London.

 He treated the first UK patients to receive imatinib and continues to be closely involved with ongoing trials of tyrosine kinase inhibitors in chronic myeloid leukaemia.
 As well as looking after NHS patients with haematological malignancies, Professor O’Brien is the Chief Investigator for the National Cancer Research Network’s SPIRIT trials in CML, involving over 1,000 patients in 150 UK hospitals and is a member of the NCRN Haem Onc Clinical Studies Group.

 Consultant physician, Central Manchester University Hospitals NHS Foundation Trust

 Peter Selby is a consultant physician at the Manchester Royal Infirmary and honorary senior lecturer in medicine at the University of Manchester.
 After qualifying from Cambridge and Birmingham he undertook postgraduate training in endocrinology, diabetes and general medicine at Leeds and Newcastle before moving to Manchester in 1990.
 His main clinical and research field is endocrinology, especially disorders of calcium and bone metabolism.